oluseguncodess/learning-javascript/documentation.md

 ## Javascript Sets
 Sets are objects in javascript used to store unique values that can only occur once within the set

+## Javascript Promise
+It's like an object that links producing code to consuming code.
+Producing code can take some time while consuming code waits for results.